 Three Philadelphia teenage girls are abducted in a car parking lot after leaving a birthday party and then locked up in an underground facility.
 Their abductor is Kevin Crumb.
 As they become aware, Kevin has Multiple Personality Disorder with personalities that range from the cleanliness obsessed Dennis, a gay fashion designer to a matronly woman and a young boy.
 One of Kevin’s personalities messages his psychologist Karen Fletcher, urgently requesting appointments.
 Through this, she finds that of the twenty-three known personalities that he has, a twenty-fourth, the most dangerous yet and known only as The Beast, is about to emerge.

 Split doesn’t opt for a big conceptual reversal twist, although Shyamalan does give us an odd coda that [PLOT SPOILERS] reveals an uncredited Bruce Willis sitting at the end of a diner bar listening to the story on a news broadcast.
-This would seem to be the same character he played in Unbreakable, something confirmed by Shyamalan who has stated that both Unbreakable and Split will merge in the upcoming Glass (2019).
-Audiences have reacted divisively to this, variously calling it a lame variant on Shyamalan’s big surprise twist and a clever piece of universe threading continuity.
-To be fair to Shyamalan, it is not intended as a big conceptual reversal twist, more in the way Marvel Comics movies stuff surprise scenes in during the end credits to tease for forthcoming films.
-As such, Shyamalan has stated that McAvoy’s character was originally part of the script for Unbreakable and he will be revisiting the Unbreakable universe and having both Willis and McAvoy’s characters meet up.
+This would seem to be the same character that Willis played in Unbreakable.
+This was later confirmed by Shyamalan who has stated that both Unbreakable and Split would merge in Glass (2019).
+Audiences reacted divisively to this, variously calling it a lame variant on Shyamalan’s big surprise twist and a clever piece of universe threading continuity.
+To be fair to Shyamalan, it is not intended as a big conceptual reversal twist but comes more in the way that Marvel Comics movies stuff surprise scenes in during the end credits to tease for forthcoming films.
+Shyamalan later stated that McAvoy’s character was originally part of the script for Unbreakable and with Glass he revisited the Unbreakable universe, having both Willis and McAvoy’s characters meet up.
 In the kitchen sink superhero realism that Unbreakable works on, you can see that McAvoy would become a super-villain, something akin to an ordinary everyday version of The Incredible Hulk.

 (Winner for Best Actor (James McAvoy) at this site’s Best of 2017 Awards).